10 Things to Know Before Au Pairing in London

 3. If you’re broke at the end of the day not because of shopping but because of subways, don’t worry it’s absolutely normal

 Being an au pair is actually a good way to learn how to manage your money.
 You are in a foreign country so you might want to buy memories, new clothes, have a drink, go out for dinner, parties ...
 But you don’t have much money to do it.
-Life is very expensive in London and you easily get broke before the end of the month.
+If you want to work in the UK know that life is very expensive in London and you easily get broke before the end of the month.
 You need to plan every activity and to plan how much it costs before you go: public transports in London are very expensive and you must count it when you’re going out!

 4. If you’re someone who usually gets bored quickly, you need to learn how to be more patient when taking care of children